0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 ![proof-of-dns-hostname-spoofing](proof-of-dns-hostname-spoofing.jpg)

 ## 2. Requesting A Domain Controller's Certificate
-we must first know the certificate authority's name.
+we must first obtain the certificate authority's name.

-This can be done by visiting the `/certsrv` web directory on the server with ADCS installed and authenticating:
+This can be done by visiting the `/certsrv` web directory on the server with ADCS installed and authenticating.

 ![finding-out-the-ca-name](finding-out-the-ca-name.jpg)